blakethom8/cool-mint/docs/03-architecture/03-pipeline-design.md

 ```

 4. **Parallel Node**:
-The nodes to be executed in parallel are defined in the pipeline schema.
+The nodes to be executed in parallel are defined in the workflow schema.
 ```python
 class GuardrailsNode(ParallelNode):
     def process(self, task_context: TaskContext) -> TaskContext: